Datatab

-In the case of "normal" Cohen's Kappa, the variable to be measured by the two raters is a nominal variable.
+In the case of a "normal" Cohen's Kappa, the variable to be measured by the two raters is a nominal variable.
 With a nominal variable, the characteristics can be distinguished, but there is no ranking between the characteristics.

 If you have an ordinal variable, that is, a variable in which the characteristics can be ordered, then of course you want to take that order into account.